 1. INTRODUCTION

-Neglected tropical Diseases, illnesses that either occur uniquely in tropical and subtropical regions, which is rare, or, more commonly, are either more wide spread there or more difficult to prevent or control mainly for reasons of climate, poverty, and primitive sanitation conditions.
+Neglected tropical diseases, illnesses that either occur uniquely in tropical and subtropical regions, which is rare, or, more commonly, are either more wide spread there or more difficult to prevent or control mainly for reasons of climate, poverty, and primitive sanitation conditions.
 Neglected because not much attention was given to it hitherto as it is now.

 The most important diseases in the tropical regions of south-East Asia, Africa, and South America are Malaria, Schistosomiasis, leprosy, filariasis, trypanosomiasis, and leishmaniasis.
 Although, effective chemotherapy and insecticides have eliminated malaria in most of the western hemisphere, these measures have been less successful in Asia and Africa.
 Bayissa (2023).
 Both the infecting parasite and its mosquito carrier have become resistant to current drugs and between 300 million and 500 million persons are estimated to have malaria in tropical areas.
 In sub-Saharan Africa, some 1 million children under five years die of the disease each year, Eleng et al., (2017).
 At -risk group of persons are mostly children under five years and pregnant women.
-The prevalent vectoral plasmodium specie in Africa and Nigeria is plasmodium falciparum.
+The prevalent vectoral plasmodium species in Africa and Nigeria is Plasmodium falciparum.
 The predominant prevention and control measures usually employed are use of insecticides treated bed nets and chemotherapy respectively.
 The latter is often resorted to as the last option when malaria symptoms start manifesting.

 Schistosomiasis has never been common in temperate climates, but it affects 200 million persons worldwide, of whom approximately 20 percent are at least partly disabled by the disease, Francis et al., (2022).
 An estimated 500 million to 600 million people are at risk from these diseases worldwide, Martial et al., (2014).
 Praziquantel, a highly effective new drug, is now available for treatment of schistosomiasis.
 Malaria and schistosomiasis are the two most prevalent parasitic infections in sub-Saharan Africa accounting for a considerable proportion of global morbidity and mortality.
 Over 90% of these infections are in sub-tropical regions (sub-Saharan Africa) with large geographical overlap making co-infections common and persistent Ojo et al., (2019).
 Social, Economic and Environmental factors are important determinants in the Pattern and Prevalence of Malaria and Schistosomiasis including co-infections with poor and rural communities highly infected Illiyasu et al., (2022).
 Further, people engaged in certain activities and occupations such as fishing and rice farming are at increased risk due to increased environmental exposures.

 Plasmodium falciparum (P.Falciparum) is responsible for about 99% of malaria cases in sub-Saharan Africa WHO (2017).
 These infections cause diverse cases of clinical illness ranging from asymptomatic to severe diseases with immune status, acting as a strong or critical determinant of disease progression and they can be microscopic or submicroscopic WHO (2012) and Hotez et al., (2007).
-Malaria infection can lead to hematologic disorder or abnormalities such as anaemia, Leucopenia and thrombocytopenia which are important in disease pathophysiology.
+Malaria infection can lead to hematologic disorder or abnormalities such as anaemia, leucopenia and thrombocytopenia which are important in disease pathophysiology.
 After repeated exposure, premunition may lead to persistent asymptomatic infections which are characterized as sub clinical due to lack of obvious clinical symptoms.
 One important note however is that asymptomatic infection may cause harm to the individuals and are reservoirs for transmission Chen et al (2008).

 The latest statistics show that there were around 241 million malaria cases worldwide in 2020 with almost 627,000 deaths Arif Jamal et al., (2023).
 An obligate parasite of insects and vertebrates, Plasmodium transmitted by a female anopheles mosquito to humans has five species that transmit parasite to humans.
-There are P.Falciparum, p.malariae (Grassi et Feletti, 1890), P.vivax (Grassi et Feletti, 1890), p.ovale (Stephens, 1922), and P.knowlesi (Franchini, 1927) Arif Jamal et al. (2023).
+There are P.falciparum, P.malariae (Grassi et Feletti, 1890), P.vivax (Grassi et Feletti, 1890), P.ovale (Stephens, 1922), and P.knowlesi (Franchini, 1927) Arif Jamal et al. (2023).